 This was not clear in the existing architecture text.
-It is a case where the architecture design is not very 1552 constrained.
-On the one hand, it has not been observed, and it is thought unlikely that hardware will ever 1553 exhibit this behaviour: it would require keeping multiple writes in the coherent part of the data caches, 1554 before the point of coherence, which would require more complex cache coherence protocols, rather than a 1555 single dirty line.
-On the other hand, there does not seem to be any benefit to software from forbidding it.
-1556 Therefore the architects are forced to make a decision.
-In this case, the more permissive model is also the 1557 simpler one.
-It makes it easier for programmers to understand and to provides more flexibility for future 1558 microarchitectural optimisations.
+It is a case where the architecture design is not very 1540 constrained.
+On the one hand, it has not been observed, and it is thought unlikely that hardware will ever 1541 exhibit this behaviour: it would require keeping multiple writes in the coherent part of the data caches, 1542 before the Point of Coherency, which would require more complex cache coherence protocols, rather than 1543 a single dirty line.
+On the other hand, there does not seem to be any benefit to software from forbidding 1544 it.
+Therefore the architects are forced to make a decision.
+In this case, the more permissive model is also 1545 the simpler one.
+It makes it easier for programmers to understand and to provides more flexibility for 1546 future microarchitectural optimisations.
 Our models therefore allow the above behaviour.
-1559
+1547

-In theory, once a write passes the Point of Coherency (the point where all data and unified caches eventually unify) then any writes coherence before that write cannot be seen at all by instruction fetches any more.
-We do not set out to attempt to model this, since a general notion of a point of coherency is not required in the models as it is only distinguished by device memory or DMA, which we do not model here.
+In theory, once a write passes the Point of Unification for the whole system (the point where all caches eventually unify) then any writes coherence before that write cannot be seen at all by instruction fetches any more, even without explicit DC instructions.
+We do not set out to attempt to model this, since a general notion of a Point of Coherency is not required in the models as it is only distinguished by device memory or DMA, which we do not model here.